On the Utility of 3D Hand Poses for Action Recognition: Experiments

 \subsection{Ablation Studies}

 \textbf{Keypoints.} Not all joints of the hands are equally informative for understanding hand actions.
 For instance, fingertips exhibit greater mobility compared to the inner joints.
 Moreover, from an egocentric viewpoint, certain joints are more prone to self-occlusion than others.
-In~\cref{tab::kp_ablate}, we present the impacts of incorporating varying numbers of joints on verb recognition within the Assembly101 dataset~\cite{sener2022assembly101}.
-For the case of 6 joints, we consider only the wrist joint along with the five fingertips, and to expand to 11 joints, we additionally incorporate all the joints along the index finger and thumb, which are least affected by self-occlusion.
-We also show the effect of including Global Wrist Token, which acts as a reference to the global motion of the hands while encoding micro-actions.
+In~\cref{tab::kp_ablate}, we present the impact of incorporating varying numbers of joints on verb recognition within the Assembly101 dataset~\cite{sener2022assembly101}.
+For the case of 6 joints, we consider only the wrist joint along with the five fingertips.
+To expand to 11 joints, we incorporate all the joints along the index and the thumb, which are least affected by self-occlusion.
+We also show the effect of including the Global Wrist Token, which acts as a reference to the global motion of the hands while encoding micro-actions.

-\textbf{Micro-action length.} As the resized input comprises a set number of pose frames, enlarging the window size for a micro-action will lead to a decrease in the number of micro-actions to aggregate, and conversely.
-In~\cref{tab::ablate_wsize}, we vary the micro-action length for verb recognition in the Assembly101 dataset~\cite{sener2022assembly101} using 6 joints per hand as input, \ie fingertips and wrist joint.
-The input pose clip is temporally resized to $T'=120$ before breaking into micro-actions.
+\textbf{Micro-action length.} As the resized input comprises a fixed number of pose frames, enlarging the window size for a micro-action decreases the number of micro-actions to aggregate, and vice-versa.
+In~\cref{tab::ablate_wsize}, we vary the micro-action length for verb recognition in the Assembly101~\cite{sener2022assembly101} using 6 joints per hand as input, \ie fingertips and wrist joint.
+The input pose clip is temporally resized to $\mathcal{T}'=120$ before breaking into micro-actions.
 Lengths 1 and 120 represent two extreme versions with frame-based and trajectory-based encoding, respectively, while the others conform to our micro-action-based formulation.

-\textbf{Temporal Aggregation.} After extracting features for micro-actions, aggregation for action recognition can be done with any sequence model.
+\textbf{Temporal Aggregation.} After extracting micro-action features, aggregation for action recognition can be done with any sequence model.
 In~\cref{tab::ablate_tempAgg}, we evaluate the effectiveness of different temporal aggregation methods for verb recognition in the Assembly101 dataset~\cite{sener2022assembly101}.
-Here, we use 6 joints per hand as input, \ie fingertips and wrist joint.\\
+Here, we use 6 joints per hand as input, \ie, the fingertips and the wrist joint.